NatashaSelvidge/NatashaSelvidge/README.md

 ## Hi there, I'm Natasha 🌈 ✨

 ### I'm a Software Developer from 🇺🇸, currently living the Golden State of California.
-I am an Air Force Veteran with a Mamba Mentality, and a diverse set of skills, ranging from design, frontend, and backend development.
+I am an Air Force Veteran with a diverse set of skills, ranging from design, frontend, and backend development.

 ### Connect with me: